danielctull-apps/gendoc/README.md

 The script looks at the remotes configured in the repo to try to work out what your github user name is, so that it can generate the correct urls for a docset feed.
 It looks for the first remote with the pattern: git@github.com:yourname/

+The script looks for a file `.appledoc.plist` at the root of your project.
+If it finds it, it reads additional appledoc settings from it.
+You can use this to customise your settings on a per-project basis.

+## Options

+There are currently three options that you can set by editing the top of the script.

+Setting `publish` to true causes the generated pages to be pushed back up to github.
+If it's set to false, the script just echoes out the push command that you would need to use.

+Setting `open` to true opens the index page of the generated documentation in your default browser.
+Github can take a while to update the pages after you've pushed, so this isn't always a useful thing to do.

+Setting `editcommit` to true gives you a chance to edit the message used when committing the generated documentation to the gh-pages branch.
+I default this to false as these messages tend not to be particularly useful.
+Typically I will have used a sensible commit message when actually changing the source files from which the documentation is generated, so another commit message just to say that it's been generated tends to be overkill.

+One day I might get round to refining the script so that these options can be specified on the command line... one day...

+## Credits

+From an original script by Daniel Tull.
+Somewhat mangled by Sam Deane.